-Directed by Dennison Ramalho, The Nightshifter is a Portugues-language decent into madness that seamlessly blends multiple subgenres of horror into a little over an hour and a half of story.
+Directed by Dennison Ramalho, The Nightshifter is a Portuguese-language descent into madness that seamlessly blends multiple subgenres of horror into a little over an hour and a half of story.
 A Shudder Exclusive, The Nightshifter is a Brazilian production that terrifies the audience on multiple levels.
 To put it simply, if something makes you squirm, this film has it.

 While the film is filled to the brim with scares and an uncomfortable aura that makes even benign sounds over a radio chill your bones, the story is always in focus.
 The film revolves around Stênio (Daniel de Oliveira), a mortician who works the graveyard shift in a violent Brazilian city.
 While working long hours bring isolation, the constant flow of bodies that make their way into his morgue keep him company.
 Stênio talks to the dead and the dead talk back.